Paulinos739/DeepPattern/README.md

 In total nine bots were set up for to learn each of nine labels which frequently occur in architecture: Rectangle, Composite, Circle, longitudinal, Polygonal, Organic, Column Grid and Staircase(check Icons below).

 I used a simple Sequential model.
 For data-preprocessing, make sure to put all your images in one folder and to make a csv-file in which all labels of the samples exist.
 With the flow_from_dataframe method, a keras built-in function, the data is preprocessed and augmented.
 Make sure to stick to this structure of the directory.
 You can use binary classification and train each model only on one label/pattern at the same time, or it is possible to also use multi-label classification with the code demonstrated here.
-It uses the [Keras](https://keras.io/) Library for the Neural Networks and runs on [tensorflow](https://www.tensorflow.org/) backend.
+It uses the convenient [Keras](https://keras.io/) Library for the Neural Networks and runs on [tensorflow](https://www.tensorflow.org/install) backend.
 So make sure to have both installed on your machine.

 **Dependencies:**
 - Tensorflow
 - Keras
 - Pandas
-- matplotlib
+- Matplotlib
 - PIL (Pillow)

 ### Queries